Shujun-He/Nucleic-Transformer/README.md

 ## Requirements
 I included a file (environment.yml) to recreate the exact environment I used.
 Since I also use this environment for computer vision tasks, it includes some other packages as well.
+This should take around 10 minutes.

 ```
 conda env create -f environment.yml
 ```

 ## Repo file structure